TAJD/personalBlog/_projects/2020-01-15-uncertainty-routing-polynesia.md

 layout: project
 title: Uncertainty in Marine Weather Routing, An Investigation into Polynesian Seafaring
 description: modelling uncertainty in marine weather routing
-summary: I developed a new methodology to model the influence of uncertainty from varied sources in the marine weather routing process.
-I applied this methodology to model the influence of climate and vessel performance on the challenge of settling Polynesia.
+summary: Developing a new methodology to model the influence of uncertainty from varied sources in the marine weather routing process.
+This methodology identified that the ability to sail upwind was a determining factor in the ability to settle Polynesia.
 category: PhD
 ---